 - Habitat: Northern bonito is caught in the Bay of Biscay and the North Atlantic, in cold waters that force it to accumulate more fat.

-- Color: lighter, pinkish flesh, as opposed to the dark red of southern bonito.
+- Color: lighter, pinker flesh, compared to the dark red of southern bonito.

 - Texture: more tender and melting, with superior fat infiltration.